Hire compliantly inBelgium Talk to an Expert

 • The employee must prove that they have paid sufficient social contributions to the sickness benefits sector.
 The contributions must reach a particular minimum amount or be completed with personal contributions.

 Sickness insurance benefits last 1 year.
-During this period, the employee receives 60% of their salary from the sickness insurance fund, limited to a maximum daily salary of EUR 164.07 (Euros).
-If an employee is still unable to work after a year, they become entitled to invalidity benefits.
+During this period, the employee will receive 60% of their salary from the sickness insurance fund, limited to a maximum daily salary of EUR 112.08 (Euros), effective March 1, 2026.
+If an employee is still unable to work after a year, they will be entitled to invalidity benefits.

 Maternity Leave